Table of Contents

 Parent and Child resources have diverged when their existing source strings are updated in one of them only.

-On the Resources page, you may also notice an indicator next to the Child’s resource name.
+You may also notice an indicator next to the Child’s resource name on the Resources page.
 Hovering your mouse over this, you can see the state of the Child compared to the parent.
 Specifically, this indicator can be:

 This indicator appears if any of the following states is detected: